Setting up TeamCity with MS SQL Server

 Go to the Security node, right-click Logins, select New Login, and in the General window that opens provide the login name ("TeamCity" on the image below), select the SQL server authentication and provide the password for the user.
 Set the default database to TeamCity.

 Next select User Mapping in the left pane, in the upper right pane check the TeamCity database in the list and in the lower pane grant the user TeamCity database owner rights: check the "

 Go to the Security node, right-click Logins, select New Login, and in the General window that opens provide the login name, select Windows authentication, and click the search button.

 In the Select user or Group dialog, specify the user account which will be used to run TeamCity.
 Click Check names.
 Once the user is found, click OK.

-Now grant this user db owner permissions: select User Mapping in the left pane, in the upper right pane check the TeamCity database in the list and in the lower pane grant the user TeamCity database owner rights: check the db_owner box.
-Click Ok.
+Grant this user the DB owner permissions: select User Mapping in the left pane, in the upper right pane check the TeamCity database in the list and in the lower pane grant the user TeamCity database owner rights: check the

 Set up JDBC Driver for SQL Server database